ClickHouse/ClickHouse/docs/en/query_language/operators.md

 - `YEAR`

 !!! warning "Warning"
     Intervals of different types can't be combined.
 You can't use the expressions like `INTERVAL 4 DAY 1 HOUR`.
-Express intervals in the units that smaller or equal the the smallest unit of the interval, for example `INTERVAL 25 HOUR`.
+Express intervals in the units that smaller or equal to the smallest unit of the interval, for example `INTERVAL 25 HOUR`.
 Also you can use consequtive operations like in the example below.

 Example: